Your promo-tweets are showing the same image day after day.

 One of these fixes will solve or explain your problem in 99% of the cases.

-1. Turn off the twitter toggle in your settings and turn back on.
+1. Turn off the main twitter toggle in your settings to reset your post text.

 2. Check your Auto-promote redirect field in your settings.
-If you have entered a URL in this field, you will not see a new image for each promo-tweet.
+If you have entered a URL in the Auto-promote redirect field, you will not see a new image for each promo-tweet.
+If you wish to auto-promote to the URL you entered in the auto-promote field, be sure that you have finished the second step.
+Namely:

 4. Be aware that if you include any other URL besides your paper URL (for example: a URL shortener or a snip.ly for your paper), the most recent "meta data" for your paper is not being sent to Twitter.
 This will result in Twitter displaying an incorrect image for your paper on most days.
 However, if you still wish to include a URL other than your paper's URL, be sure to include http:// in front of your URL.